rahXephonz/rizkyy.dev/README.md

 - 📏 ESLint — Find and fix problems in your code
 - 💖 Prettier — Code Formatter for consistent style
 - ⚙️ EditorConfig — Maintain consistent coding styles across editors and IDEs
-- 🗂 Path Mapping — Import components or images using the `~` prefix
+- 🗂 Path Mapping — Import components or images using the `@` prefix
+- 🌐 Giscuss as commenting systems
+- ✍️ Hygraph for handling content CMS use GraphQL

 ## Quick Start